 - Use a kitchen spider for removing the coconut shrimp from the oil to minimize knocking off the coconut.

-- Skim any coconut that did fall off the shrimp during cooking between batches to prevent burnt coconut from sticking to the new shrimp.
+- Skim any coconut that did fall off the shrimp during cooking between batches to prevent the burnt coconut from sticking to the new shrimp.

 These can be held in a warm 200⁰F oven.
 Serve the shrimp within an hour for the highest quality.

 STORING AND REHEATING LEFTOVERS